2019 Review of the Cyberhomes Year

 Well another year is almost over; so we thought we’d take the opportunity to look back at our blog posts for the past 12 months and, where relevant, add any updates.

 We previewed the work in progress on this manor house in Oxfordshire that we were upgrading the managed Wi-Fi network and a major overhaul of the media room that included some design challenges.
-Well the room was duly completed, and we published the full project details later in the year.

 The annual Consumer Electronics Show (CES) is traditionally where manufacturer’s in the AV industry make their big announcements of their plans for the forthcoming year.
 We took a look at some of the highlights.
 There was talk of 8K TV and IMAX Enhanced, both subjects we revisited later in the year.